Nat-Huang/DrawingReferences/proposal.md

 ## Outcomes
 Ideal Outcome:
-- Ideal outcome are the many possible references combinations someone could ask for
+- Ideal outcome are the many possible references combinations someone could ask for, including all motifications

 Minimal Viable Outcome:
 - Make sure to get all of the images imported so the person using the program would at least get the images they want to see.
-Have the option to adjust it the way they'd like too even if it isn't everything.

 ## Milestones